Sharrif Floyd

-Sharrif Kalil Floyd (born May 28, 1991) is a former American football defensive tackle and coach who is the assistant defensive line coach and defensive quality control coach for the Dallas Cowboys of the National Football League (NFL).
-He played college football for the University of Florida, where he was recognized as an All-American in 2012.
-Floyd was drafted by the Minnesota Vikings in the first round of the 2013 NFL Draft.
+Sharrif Kalil Floyd (born May 28, 1991) is an American professional football coach and former defensive tackle who is the assistant defensive line coach for the Washington Commanders of the National Football League (NFL).
+He played college football for the Florida Gators, earning All-American honors in 2012.
+Floyd was selected by the Minnesota Vikings in the first round of the 2013 NFL draft and retired in 2017 following a number of injuries.
+He became a coach in 2019.

-Early years
+Early life

-Floyd was born in Philadelphia, Pennsylvania.
+Floyd was born on May 28, 1991, in Philadelphia, Pennsylvania.
 He attended George Washington High School in Philadelphia, where he started varsity football for 3 of his 4 years at Washington, under head coach Ron Cohen.
 He totaled over 60 tackles, 6 sacks and I 43 tackles for losses during his junior season while tearing his ACL during a semifinal playoff game.
 He received an invitation to the annual U.S. Army National Combine in January 2009, but initially could not afford the travel costs to San Antonio, Texas.
 With help from special-education students and counselor, Dawn Seeger, Floyd baked brownies and sold them at school for weeks to raise the money.
 He was able to make the trip and earned first-team all-combine honors.Becoming the #1 ranked offensive lineman of his class.
 After his senior season at Washington High School, he was named a high school All-American by USA Today, Parade magazine, and EA Sports.
 He ended his high school career at the 2010 U.S. Army All-American Bowl.

-College recruiting

-Regarded as a five-star recruit by Rivals.com, Floyd was listed as the No. 1 defensive tackle prospect in the class of 2010.
+Regarded as a five-star recruit by Rivals.com, Floyd was listed as the top defensive tackle prospect of the 2010 class.
 He chose Florida over eight other major Division I FBS college football programs, including Miami, Ohio State and USC.

 College career

 Floyd accepted an athletic scholarship to attend the University of Florida, where he played for coach Urban Meyer and coach Will Muschamp's Florida Gators football teams from 2010 to 2012.
 Arriving in Gainesville as the highest-rated football recruit since wide receiver Percy Harvin in 2006, Floyd was one of seven true freshmen to make a start for the Florida Gators in 2010.
-After three seasons for the Gators, Floyd totalled 115 tackles (26 of them for loss), 9.5 sacks, one forced fumble, one pass defended and blocked three field goals.
+After three seasons for the Gators, Floyd totalled 115 tackles (26 of them for loss), 4.5 sacks, one forced fumble, one pass defended and blocked three field goals.

-Freshman season (2010)
+Freshman season

 As a freshman in 2010, Floyd earned a starting spot and contributed with two tackles, including one for loss, in the Gators' win over Penn State in the 2011 Outback Bowl.
 For the season, he had 23 tackles (13 assisted and 10 solo) with 6.5 of them for loss.